mwganson/Parametric_Curve_FP/README.md

 The property sets the curve to either closed or not closed.
 If it's set to True the wire will close itself (connect the first vertex to the last vertex).
 This is required if you are to use the curve to create a solid with a Pad, Extrude, etc.
 #### Shape Type (Default: BSpline)
 Choose your shape type here.
 Options are: BSpline, Polygon, Points.
+#### PlusOneIteration (Default: True)
+Fixes a bug by adding one more iteration to the loop.
+But if this causes a problem with an existing model, this can be set to False to keep the current (buggy) behavior.
 #### Points
 This is a list of vectors used to create the output shape.
 Note: if Shape Type is "Polygon" and Closed = True, the first point is also copied to the end of the points list.
 #### Version